 Award-winning author Kelly J. Baptist delivers a novel in verse that follows Eb and Flow as they navigate their parallel lives.
 Single-parent homes, tight funds, and sibling dynamics provide a balancing act for the growing tweens.
 And whether they realize it or not, these two have a lot more in common than they think.

 Not an Easy Win By Chrystal D. Giles

-FOUR STARRED REVIEWS!
-Twelve-year old Lawrence is new to chess--can he figure out how to get on the board, even though the odds are stacked against him?
+Twelve-year old Lawrence is new to chess--can he find a way to get on the board, even though the odds are stacked against him?

-Introducing a powerful novel about figuring out who you are when you don’t make the rules—just right for middle-grade fans of Nic Stone and Jason Reynolds.
+Find out in this powerful novel about family, forgiveness, and figuring out who you are when you don’t make the rules—just right for middle-grade fans of Nic Stone and Jason Reynolds.

 Lawrence is ready for a win. . . .

 Nothing’s gone right for Lawrence since he had to move from Charlotte to Larenville, North Carolina, to live with his granny.
 When Lawrence ends up in one too many fights at his new school, he gets expelled.
 The fight wasn’t his fault, but since his pop’s been gone, it feels like no one listens to what Lawrence has to say.